 Even in the health community, there is a split between WAPF (Weston A. Price Foundation) followers and the Paleo/Primal/Low Carb group on the health and necessity of grains and if they should be eaten at all.
+Within these groups, there is disagreement among which grains are healthy and how they should be prepared.

 What are Soaked, Sprouted or Fermented Grains?